Tukul Arwana

 Haji Riyanto or better known as Tukul Arwana (born 16 October 1963) is an Indonesian actor, comedian and presenter of Javanese descent.

 Early life

 Tukul was born in Semarang, Central Java.
-When he was young, he often appeared on stage during the celebrations of Indonesia's Independence Day.
+When he was young, he often performed on stage during the celebrations of Indonesia's Independence Day.
 He once worked as a driver.
-A friend, Joko Dewo, persuaded him to move to Jakarta, and initially supported him financially.
-Tukul then married a Padangese woman named Susi Similikiti Weleh Weleh, with whom he had a daughter.
+A friend, Joko Dewo, persuaded him to move to Jakarta and initially supported him financially.
+Tukul then married a Padangese woman named Susiana, also known as Susi Similikiti Weleh Weleh, with whom he had a daughter.

 Career

 Tukul began working on the radio, where he met other Indonesian comedians.
 The turning point in his career was when he starred with child star Joshua in a music video.
 He then moved to television and hosted programs for TPI and Indosiar.
 He is now best known for the chatshow Empat Mata.

 Empat Mata

 At the beginning of November 2008, Empat Mata was banned by the Indonesian Broadcasting Commission (KPI) following a fourth breach of the commission's guidelines.
 The show subsequently resumed under the name Bukan Empat Mata, "bukan" being the Indonesian word for "not".